carfreesc/carfreesc.github.io/notes/gettinghere.md

 There are a handful of other stations that might make sense, depending on your precise situation.
 Huntingdon and Altoona stations are relatively nearby.
 Of the four stations within an hour's drive, only Altoona is staffed, so if you want to check bags on the Pennsylvanian, you need to go there or Harrisburg.
 Another option is Middletown station, which is slightly past Harrisburg, and combines frequent eastbound service with bountiful and cheap long-term parking; this can be a good option for a trip to the NEC.

-Note that the world-famous [Horseshoe Curve](https://www.railroadcity.org/horseshoecurve) lies a few miles west of the Altoona station, so you won't go around it on any eastbound trip from the Centre Region unless you board all the way in Johnstown.
+The world-famous [Horseshoe Curve](https://www.railroadcity.org/horseshoecurve) lies a few miles west of the Altoona station, so you won't go around it on any eastbound trip from the Centre Region unless you board all the way in Johnstown.

 Current timetables for the Pennsylvanian -- including only the big cities and the local stations -- are as follows: